JovianSanjaya/TechJam2025/README.md

 Overview

 This project is a compliance analysis tool designed to help developers, businesses, and organizations align their digital products with legal and regulatory requirements.
 It provides a structured way to assess whether product features comply with frameworks such as:
-1. EU Digital Service Act DSA
+1. EU Digital Service Act
-2. California state law - Protecting Our Kids from Social Media Addiction Act
+2. California state law
-3. Florida state law - Online Protections for Minors
+3. Florida state law
-4. Utah state law - Utah Social Media Regulation Act
+4. Utah state law
-5. US law on reporting child sexual abuse content to NCMEC -  Reporting requirements of providers
+5. US law on reporting child sexual abuse content to NCMEC

 Core Functionality